10258392511/ImageReconstructionProject/README.md

 # Permutation-Invariant Variational Network MR Image Reconstruction

 ![](readme_figures/vtv.png)
-*The first figure is zero-padded reconstruction; the followings are sequential outputs or VN layers; and the last one is the ground truth.*
+*The first figure is zero-padded reconstruction; the followings are sequential outputs of VN layers; and the last one is the ground truth.*

 Please install the repo as editable library at the directory root: